microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcdeviceimage-getsourceimages.md

 ---
 title: "cloudPcDeviceImage: getSourceImages"
 description: "View a list of all managed image resources from you Azure subscriptions.
-These source images can be uploaded and used on Cloud PCs."
+These source images can be uploaded and used on cloud PCs."
 author: "jiajyang"
 localization_priority: Normal
 ms.prod: ""